mjhm/lodash-match-pattern/README.md

 #### Features Index

-You probably won't need all of these features, but there's plenty of flexibility to to adapt to the details of your specific use cases.
-All of the examples below are illustrated in the [`examples/example1/features/`](https://github.com/Originate/lodash-match-pattern/blob/master/examples/example1/features/) as cucumber-js tests.
+You may not need all of these features, but they're worth skimming through.
+You'll likely find that there's plenty of flexibility to to your specific use cases.
+All of the included examples are illustrated with live code in [`examples/example1/features/`](https://github.com/Originate/lodash-match-pattern/blob/master/examples/example1/features/) as cucumber-js tests.

 1. [Deep JSON matching](#deep-json-matching)
 1. [Matching property types](#matching-property-types)